passas/Cloud-Computing-Applications-and-Services/2.InstallSwap_Docker/README.md

 Ansible is a tool to orchestration all the pre, and post required intervenience beside the container deplyment itself.

 ## 1.1 Container
-A container it is the most lightweight form of environment in order to run an application in its independent self form.
-A container feeds himself from the host machine (operative system, and hardware).
-Appart from that, the container context is uniquely known to itself [^1].
+A container it is the most lightweight form of environment in order to run an application in its independent self form [^1].
+A container feeds himself from the host machine (operative system, and hardware) [^1].

+Appart from that, the container context is uniquely known to itself [^2].
+Two containers in the same host, know nothing about each others existence.

 ## 1.2 Docker
 <!--## 1.2 Docker <img src="media/docker1.png" width="48">-->
-*Tayloring...*
+*Learning...*

 ## 1.3 Ansible
 <!--## 1.3 Ansible <img src="media/ansible1.png" width="28">-->
-*Tayloring...*
+*Learning...*

 <!--References-->
 [^1]: The Docker webpage, at "What is a container?" resources.
 Accessed from https://www.docker.com/resources/what-container/ .

+[^2]: "What is a container?", p.7 from "Guide 2 Docker & Ansible", 2024-2025.